system-transparency/stfe/markup/api.md

 [§4.7](https://datatracker.ietf.org/doc/html/draft-ietf-trans-rfc6962-bis-34#section-4.7).

 Output:
-- inclusion: an `StItem` of type `inclusion_proof_v1`.
+- inclusion_proof: an `StItem` of type `inclusion_proof_v1`.
 Note that this structure includes both the leaf index and an audit path for the tree size.

 ### get-consistency-proof
 ```